dotkam.com stats

 zx spectrum electrical circuit

 Study it, change it to fit the budget.
-Go to several flee markets to first find CPU, which was a quite rare find:
+Go to several flea markets to first find a CPU, which was a quite rare find:

 zilog z80 cpu

-After some time the great merge of new ideas, documentation, hardware and labour, the one ended up with something like this:
+After some time and a combination of new ideas, documentation, hardware and labour, the one ended up with something like this:

 zx-spectrum circut board